libonomy/aphelion-staking/test/p2p/README.md

 This gives us a new network with IP addresses in the rage `172.57.0.0 - 172.57.255.255`.
 Peers on the network can have any IP address in this range.
 For our four node network, let's pick `172.57.0.101 - 172.57.0.104`.
-Since we use Tendermint's default listening port of 26656, our list of seed nodes will look like:
+Since we use Aphelion's default listening port of 26656, our list of seed nodes will look like:

 ```
 172.57.0.101:26656,172.57.0.102:26656,172.57.0.103:26656,172.57.0.104:26656